-It is not that normal that I do game reviews but when a good game comes out that I actually enjoy, it is always worth a little time in doing a review for it and for once, a modern Sonic game is actually worth doing a review.
+It is not that normal that I do game reviews but when a good game comes out that I enjoy, it is always worth a little time to do a review for it and for once, a modern Sonic game is worth doing a review.

-As I am sure you may know, Sonic fans lately has been annoyed at Sega because of random little things like in Sonic 4 if you rolled and did not hold right or left you would stop rolling and all that, that Sega decided to release a game that would please both and it seems they may have done it (this review does NOT include the Nintendo 3DS version, I have no interest in trying that one out).
+As I am sure you may know, Sonic fans lately have been annoyed at Sega because of random little things like in Sonic 4 if you rolled and did not hold right or left you would stop rolling and all that, that Sega decided to release a game that would please both.
+It seems they may have done it (this review does NOT include the Nintendo 3DS version, I have no interest in trying that one out).

-During the game you get to fight some rivals, play mini quests, fight two evil scientists and all that but one thing I am again happy that Super Sonic is again playable (The Yellow Hedgehog is back).
-While the game itself is short, at least once again like Sonic 2 you are able to mess around as Super Sonic flying about the levels trying to see if you eyes can keep up with him.
+During the game, you get to fight some rivals, play mini-quests, fight two evil scientists and all that but I am again happy that Super Sonic is again playable (The Yellow Hedgehog is back).
+While the game itself is short, at least once again like Sonic 2 you can mess around as Super Sonic flies about the levels trying to see if your eyes can keep up with him.

 Buy Online: Amazon

 Ellis, M. (2011).
 Sonic Generations: My Review. [online] Snat's Narratives & Tales.
 Available at: https://snat.co.uk/reviews/video-games/sonic-generation-born-anew.html [Accessed 07 Dec 2023].

 Steam Key Giveaway!

 Every month on the final Sabbath, I take a random comment that has been posted that month and for that lucky winner they will win a random key from G2A!
 Join Discord for any questions or leave a comment!